-New technologies sometimes lead to periods of massive investment that end in severe economic downturns.
+Business cycle history is replete with examples in which new technologies led to periods of massive investment that ended in severe economic downturns.
 One salient example is the 1990s boom in information technologies that culminated in the stock market crash of 2001 ("dot-com bubble").
 While the internet had been invented years earlier to connect academic and military networks, its commercial potential only became clear in the 1990s, when extreme enthusiasm for the new technology led to large investments in communication networks, software, and IT equipment.
-This high volume of investment and the rising valuation of IT companies initially seemed to validate the optimistic outlook, but the crash eventually followed as some of the expected returns failed to materialize.
-While there is no consensus about the deep drivers behind these fluctuations, a common view is that shifts in expectation played a key role in shaping the dot-com boom-bust cycles.
+The high volume of investment and rising valuations of IT companies initially seemed to validate an optimistic outlook, but a crash eventually followed as some of the expected returns failed to materialize.
+While the deep drivers that caused this sequence of events are still debated, a common view is that shifts in expectations played a key role in shaping the dot-com boom-bust cycle.

 The idea that expectations contribute to aggregate economic fluctuations has a long tradition in macroeconomics.
-In his seminal work on the origin of economic fluctuations, Pigou (1927) emphasized the importance of beliefs in shaping the business cycle.
-In his view, booms can be caused by waves of optimism among business executives, and crashes arise when their lofty expectations turn out to have been mistaken.
+In seminal work, Pigou (1927) emphasized the importance of beliefs in shaping the business cycle.
+In his view, booms can be caused by waves of optimism among business executives, and crashes arise when their lofty expectations turn out to be mistaken.
 This hypothesis has been extensively studied in modern business cycle theory by the news-driven business cycle literature, pioneered by Beaudry and Portier (2004).2 According to this view, agents receive news about future productivity, which sometimes turn out to be false.
 Boom-bust cycles arise after an initial sequence of positive news is later contradicted by experience.